url-kaist/url_bib_utils/README.md

 ## How to use

-1. Clone, or copy and paste `url_bib_utils.sty` into your latex workspace
+1. Clone, or copy and paste `url_bib_utils.sty` into your latex workspace.
+Note that the name should be same with the name in the step 2

-2. Add below command in your latex main file
+2. Add the below command in your latex main file, i.e. `${YOUR_BIBTEX_FILE}.tex`

 ```
 $ \usepackage{url_bib_utils}